 All students are encouraged to meet with an Academic Advisor to ensure all classes meet degree requirements.
 Partnering with Advising staff is the best way to make sure you achieve your educational goals.
 To speak with an Academic Advisor, please call 575.769.4020.

-Online: www.clovis.edu/advising Email: academic.advising@clovis.edu
+Marcus Smith, Director of Counseling and Advising Phone: 575.769.4015 Online: www.clovis.edu/advising Email: academic.advising@clovis.edu Location: Dr. H. A. Miller Student Services Center